Thomas M. Dykers: Later career

 In 1949 Rear Admiral Dykers retired from the Office of the Chief of Naval Operations and moved to California.

 There he became a technical advisor for the film industry, aiding in films such as The Flying Missile, Submarine Command, and Torpedo Alley.
 He later produced and narrated the 1957–58 TV series The Silent Service.
+The Navy loaned him the USS Sawfish for use in several episodes.